 The electric guitar and the amplified harmonica created a driving sound of great rhythmic and emotional intensity.
 The cities where the Blues initially took root were Atlanta, Memphis, and St. Louis.
 John Lee Hooker settled in Detroit, and on the West Coast Aaron "T-Bone" Walker developed a style later adopted by Riley "B.B."
 King.
 It was Chicago, however, that played the greatest role in the development of urban blues.
 In the 1920s and 1930s Memphis Minnie, Tampa Red, Big Bill Broonzy, and John Lee "Sonny Boy" Williamson were popular Chicago performers.

 After World War II, they were supplanted by a new generation of Bluesmen that included Muddy Waters, Howlin' Wolf (Chester Arthur Burnett), Elmore James, Little Walter Jacobs, and Otis Spann.
 The Blues have influenced many other musical styles.
 Blues and jazz are closely related; such seminal jazzmen as Jelly Roll Morton and Louis Armstrong employed Blues elements in their music.
 Soul music and Rhythm and Blues also show obvious Blues tonalities and forms.

 The Blues have had their greatest influence on rock music.
 Early rock singers such as Elvis Presley often used Blues material.
 British rock musicians in the 1960s, especially the Rolling Stones, Eric Clapton, and John Mayall, were strongly influenced by the Blues, as were such American rock musicians as Mike Bloomfield, Paul Butterfield, Marcia Ball, the Allman Brothers Band, Stevie Ray Vaughn, Kenny Wayne Shepherd, and Jimmie Dale Gilmore and others.

-In the 21st century, Keb Mo is carrying on the American tradition of the blues.
+In the 21st century, Keb Mo and others are carrying on the American tradition of the blues.